Ada-Developers-Academy/core-unit-3/javascript-cont/working-with-objects.md

 ## Goals

 In JavaScript we will work with objects regularly.
-We will take a look at strategies for accessing values of Objects and creating Objects that can help make our code a little cleaner and use the language to our best benefit.
+We will take a look at strategies for accessing values of objects and creating objects that can help make our code a little cleaner and use the language to our best benefit.
 This lesson will explore examples and syntax for:
 - Destructuring Objects to access their properties and values
-- Creating JavaScript Objects using Object Shorthand
+- Creating JavaScript objects using Object Shorthand
-- Creating property names for Objects at run time using Computed Properties
+- Creating property names for objects at run time using Computed Properties

 ## Destructuring Objects